SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

 # Flexible Load Analysis
-Flexible Load Analysis is a Python script for modelling and analysis of load-timeseries and net-data, with a focus on flexibility.
+Flexible Load Analysis is a Python package for loading, modelling and analysis of load-timeseries and net-data, with a focus on flexibility.
 The program was originally made to test load-modelling methods described in [Erling Tønne's Doctoral Thesis](http://hdl.handle.net/11250/2476389).
 The script is created by SINTEF Energi AS in conjunction with CINELDI WP1.

 ## Installation
-The script is installed by cloning this repository to your own local machine.
+The package is installed by cloning this repository to your own local machine.
-Running the script requires the following dependencies:
+Using the package requires the following dependencies:

 ### Dependencies
 * Python 3